Rex-Sanchez/virtual_keyboard_rs/README.md

 Easy to use virtual keyboard for rust.
+At this time this only works on linux.

 ```rust
 fn main() -> Result<(), Box<dyn std::error::Error>> {
     let mut vk = VirtKeyboard::new("keyboard_name")?;
     vk.send_keystrokes("<Shift>+h ello <Space> world <Shift>+1")
     Ok(())